CyCraft/blitzar/packages/docs/docs/blitz-form/index.md

 When added you will see the buttons like the preview below.
 They each have a functionality:

 - `'edit'` — adds a button that puts the form in "edit" mode
-- `'cancel'` — adds a button that puts the form back into "view" mode & reverts any changes to the form data
+- `'cancel'` — adds a button that puts the form back into "readonly" mode & reverts any changes to the form data
-- `'save'` — adds a button that puts the form back into "view" mode & keeps the modified content
+- `'save'` — adds a button that puts the form back into "readonly" mode & keeps the modified content
 - `'delete'` `'archive'` — adds a button that emits a delete or archive event (you must implement your own logic)

 The buttons that are added emit the events: `@edit` `@cancel` `@save` `@delete` `@archive`